 There are several great things to do in Tenerife.
 This is regardless you go for hiking or any other type of holidays there.
 Yet I know hikers are that kind of people that value serenity and authenticity a lot.

-Hiking and the chill-out in the beaches of Tenerife is definitely a good combination.
+Hiking and the chill-out on the beaches of Tenerife is definitely a good combination.
 Especially if you go there off-season.

 Modern zoos are not bad places.
 Supporting them means support to the endangered species’ conservation efforts, which is good.
 Besides you get a lot of knowledge and a great time there too.
 From this perspective, Loro Park is a great place to visit in Tenerife.